sharife/goldenthread-v2/site/content/productions/new-threads-reading-series.md

           **REGISTRATION BEGINS JULY 26TH**

-          To register for the live-stream, [click here](https://goldenthread.secure.force.com/ticket/#/events/a0S3Z000007YNefUAG)!
+          To register for the live-stream, [click here](https://goldenthread.secure.force.com/ticket/#/events/a0S3Z000007YNefUAG)! **Use the code NT2021 during check-out to register for FREE!**
         itemstart: 2021-07-19T18:59:51.041Z
         cta: Register here for the in-person event!
         subtitle: |-